CVilares/Sporting-Portugal/README.md

 ### First Time Visitor Goals

-         1. As a First Time Visitor, I want to easily understand that i share the same passion about the content as the web page.
+         1. As a First Time Visitor, I want to easily understand that the web page share the same passion about the content as me.
          2. The overall goal of the website should be to load fast, look simple, offer value, and be easy to navigate.
          3. As a First Time Visitor, I want to be able to easily understand by reading the "about us" what's the aim of the page.
          4. As a First Time Visitor, I want to be able to easily understand that i can be part of the team.